Select Page

 The sexual violence literature understates the prevalence rate

-However, a consensus has emerged recently among prominent academics that the prevalence rate is estimable within tight bounds and very low — with the “credible” estimates said to be “around 5%” or “between 2% and 10%” of reports being false.
+Recently though, prominent sexual violence academics have agreed that the prevalence rate is estimatable within tight bounds and very low — with the “credible” estimates said to be “around 5%” or “between 2% and 10%” of reports being false.

-In this research paper, we identify several shortcomings in the empirical studies on which the consensus is based.
+In this research paper, we identify several shortcomings in the empirical studies on which that consensus is based.
 The specialised police rules they follow to determine whether to classify a report as “false” exclude many false and potentially false reports.
+The studies’ estimates are premised on there being no false allegations among the many equivocal or ambiguous cases classified as having insufficient evidence, or where the alleged victim withdrew their complaint, or where the accused was tried but acquitted.
 Some of the studies also suffer from incomplete or poor-quality data, limited interview response rates and mathematical errors.

 The studies’ prevalence rates are better viewed as lower bound estimates, and we show that the actual prevalence rate could be materially higher.